-Divorce bill: the EU27 have demanded that the UK honor a range of financial commitments as the price of leaving the EU.
-The obligations include contributions to the EU budget for 2019 and 2020 as well as the UK's share of projects the EU has undertaken to fund but has not yet paid for, known as reste à liquider.
+Divorce bill: the EU27 demanded that the UK honor a range of financial commitments as the price of leaving the EU.
+The obligations include contributions to the EU budget for 2019 and 2020 as well as the UK's share of projects the EU has undertaken to fund, but has not yet paid for, known as reste à liquider.

 Pension obligations for EU officials and various other items are also included.
-While a range of figures have been posited by the media, the parties have yet to publicly agree on an amount and it is expected that the figure will more likely be set in the final days of the negotiations over the withdrawal agreement.
-The Joint Report outlines a methodology for negotiating the amount.
-Whatever the amount, payments will be spread over a number of years.
+The divorce bill is enshrined in the Withdrawal Agreement and is reported to be £39 billion; this amount could be increased if the transition period is extended.